ander-olson/PictoLater/README.md

 ### Bonus Features (TBD)
 - [ ] Add chosen profile photo thumbnails to FeedShow
-- [ ] Users can manipulate their own photos using filters
 - [ ] Users can create their own subfeeds to organize subs by topic
 - [ ] 'Like' button and counter for `PhotoShow` view
 - [ ] Tag photos